901 New York Avenue: History of the site

-Originally, Victorian-style townhomes occupied the triangular area bounded by K Street NW, New York Avenue NW, and 10th Street NW on Mount Vernon Square.
+Initially, Victorian-style townhomes occupied the triangular area bounded by K Street NW, New York Avenue NW, and 10th Street NW on Mount Vernon Square.
 The neighborhood was originally a vibrant business district with sizeable Victorian homes, but the area went into a steep decline in the 1930s.
-During the 1968 Martin Luther King, Jr. riots, the area around the square suffered rioting, arson, and extensive vandalism.
+During the 1968 Martin Luther King Jr. riots, the area around the square suffered rioting, arson, and extensive vandalism.

-In 1977, the city used eminent domain to purchase the area southwest of Mount Vernon Square itself.
+In 1977, the city used eminent domain to purchase the area southwest of Mount Vernon Square.
 Over the next few years, the homes and businesses on these blocks were razed.
 One of the last businesses to exist on the 901 New York Avenue NW lot was a Chinese restaurant named Nan King (which was one of the first restaurants in the city to serve dim sum).
 It stayed in business until 1979.
 Although the Washington Convention Center was constructed on the blocks just south of 901 New York Avenue, nothing was built on the triangular block itself.
 In time, it was turned into a parking lot.

 Golub Realty and Willco Construction purchased the site from the city in the 1980s.
-Although the site was zoned for residential use only, in 1988 Golub/Willco proposed building an 11-story office building on the property.
-Under a city policy known as "residential linkage," Golub/Willco would be able to construct their office building if they created or renovated low-income housing elsewhere in the city.
-By May 1992, Golub/Willco had agreed to purchase a 27-unit apartment building in Northwest Washington and to restore 149 homes in Southeast Washington, but the proposed office building never was constructed.
+Although the site was zoned for residential use only, in 1988, Golub/Willco proposed building an 11-story office building on the property.
+Under a city policy known as "residential linkage," Golub/Willco could construct their office building if they created or renovated low-income housing elsewhere.
+By May 1992, Golub/Willco had agreed to purchase a 27-unit apartment building in Northwest Washington and to restore 149 homes in Southeast Washington, but the proposed office building was never constructed.

-Golub/Willco sold the lot to the Peterson Co., but in May 1999 the Peterson Co. sold the land to Monument Realty.
+Golub/Willco sold the lot to the Peterson Co., but in May 1999, the Peterson Co. sold the land to Monument Realty.
 Sources vary as to the amount, with reported prices of $14.5 million, $17.75 million, and $22 million.
 Monument Realty proposed two uses for the 51000 sqft lot; a 530000 sqft office and retail complex, or a 1,000-room hotel to serve visitors at the D.C. convention center.
-Monument estimated that the hotel would cost $206 million.
-But in order to make it profitable, the cost would need to be reduced to $169 million.
+Monument estimated the hotel would cost $206 million.
+But to make it profitable, the cost would need to be reduced to $169 million.
 In 1999, the government of the District of Columbia created a tax increment district to promote downtown redevelopment and housing.
 Monument sought $57.3 million in tax-increment financing but never received approval from the city for the funds.